controlecidadao/samantha_ia/README.md

 <br>

 This [video](https://www.youtube.com/watch?v=KgicCGMSygU) shows an example of interaction between models without human intervention, by chaining models and prompts using Samantha's copy and paste LLM functionality.
-Quantized versions of the **Microsoft Phi 3.5** and **Google Gemma 2** models are challenged to answer a question about _human nature_ created by the **Meta Llama 3.1** model.
+Quantized versions of the **Microsoft Phi 3.5** and **Google Gemma 2** models (by [Bartowski](https://huggingface.co/bartowski)) are challenged to answer a question about _human nature_ created by the **Meta Llama 3.1** model (by [NousResearch](https://huggingface.co/NousResearch)).
 Responses are also evaluated by the Meta model.

 <br>